vicdegcod/Capstone-1-project/README.md

 1. Provide a dashboard where doctors can visually track a patient’s healing metrics.
 2. Track patients’ data by storing health records and therapy logs securely.
 3. Send automated reminders to patients for their upcoming therapy sessions
+4. Scrapping data to show different types of addiction and their cost range to help manager explain to the therapists the standard price before admission.

 ## Expected System Features
 - Book/cancel therapy visits.